Common Polypody

 Polypodiaceae (Polypody family)

-The sori (or spore-bearing structures) are located on the underside of the leaves.
-There are about 4-10 pairs of sori on either side of the central vein of each lobe; they are located about half-way between the central vein and each margin.
+The petioles are typically about one-fourth to one-half of the length of the leaf blades; they are light green, glabrous to sparsely scaly, and jointed toward their bases.
+The rachises of the leaf blades are similar to the petioles; they are typically glabrous above and more scaly below.
+The sori (or spore-bearing structures) are located on the underside of some leaf blades.
+There are about 2-12 pairs of small sori on either side of the central vein of each lobe; the sori are located about half-way between the central vein and each margin, or they are located closer to the margins.
 Only the upper to middle lobes have sori.
-The sori are round in shape and become orange-brown to brown when they mature.
+The sori are round in shape, becoming orange-brown to brown and hairy-looking when they are mature.
 Unlike many other species of ferns, the sori of Common Polypody lack indusia (protective membranes).
-The spores are released during the fall.
-The root system consists of long scaly rhizomes and fibrous roots.
-In favorable habitats, large colonies of plants are occasionally found.
+The spores are released during the autumn.
+The root system consists of long scaly rhizomes and fibrous roots; these rhizomes branch occasionally.
+Clonal colonies of leaves are produced from the rhizomes at favorable sites.

-Range & Habitat: Common Polypody is occasional in southern Illinois, uncommon in northern Illinois, and largely absent from the central portion of the state (see Distribution Map).
-Habitats include shaded cliffs, rocky wooded bluffs, and shaded sandstone ravines.
-In Illinois, this fern is usually found in sandstone-related habitats.
+Range & Habitat: The native Common Polypody is occasional in southern Illinois, uncommon in northern Illinois, and largely absent from the central portion of the state (see Distribution Map).
+Habitats include shaded cliffs, rocky wooded bluffs, shaded sandstone ravines, mossy boulders, and rocky ledges along streams.
+In Illinois, this fern is usually found in sandstone-related habitats that are moist, shaded, and protected.
+It almost always grows on various rock formations that are coated with moss and organic debris, and rarely on the ground, unless it is thin and rocky.

 Photographic Location: A sandstone ravine at the Fall Creek Gorge (aka "The Potholes") in west-central Indiana.

 Comments: The evergreen leaves of this fern are quite attractive.
-It can be distinguished from other ferns by its pinnatifid leaves, glabrous stems, and round sori that lack indusia (spore-bearing structures without protective membranes).
-Another species in the Polypody family, Pleopeltis polypodioides (Gray Polypody), is found only in southern Illinois.
-Unlike Common Polypody, this latter species has scaly stalks and scaly leaf undersides.
-Furthermore, its pinnatifid leaves have sinuses that are rounded, rather than cleft.
+Common Polypody (Polypodium virginianum) can be distinguished from other ferns by its pinnatifid leaves with oblong lobes and its round sori without indusia (spore-bearing structures that lack protective membranes).
+Another fern species in the Polypody family, Gray Polypody or the Resurrection Fern (Pleopeltis polypodioides), is found in southern Illinois.
+Unlike Common Polypody, this latter fern has scaly leaf undersides.
+Furthermore, its pinnatifid leaves have sinuses that are concave, rather than acute.
+This latter fern is occasionally epiphytic (grows in trees), and it is able to withstand considerable desiccation of its leaves.
 Sometimes Common Polypody is considered a variety of the European species, Polypodium vulgare.
+Another common name of Polypodium virginianum is the Rockcap Fern.